Where are they now? Arsenal’s XI from Mesut Ozil’s debut in 2013

 “Scoring a goal, no matter who you play, is one of the best feelings and I scored many goals here,” he said post-match.
 “But playing for Southampton is a massive thing for me so to score a goal, why not?
 Why wouldn’t I celebrate?”

-The 34-year-old striker recently edged ahead of Michel Platini in France’s all-time top scorers list and is now only seven away from equalling Thierry Henry’s record for Les Bleus.
+Last year the 35-year-old striker edged ahead of Michel Platini in France’s all-time top scorers list and is now only three away from equalling Thierry Henry’s record for Les Bleus.
 It remains to be seen whether he’ll make any more appearances for his country, though, having been dropped from their Nations League matches in the summer.

 Like Ozil, Akpom was also making his debut against Sunderland but only made another 11 appearances for the club and now plays for Middlesbrough.

 Mesut Ozil (Thomas Vermaelen, ’80)